relaernu/etl_project/README.md

 5. In postgresql, create a database call "movies"

 6. For flask solution, run the app.py, then you can use the following link to finish the work:
+    1) "/" to home page
-    1) "/download?src=<imdb|kaggle>" or "/download" to download the data from imdb or kaggle or both of them to "./resources" folder
+    2) "/download?src=<imdb|kaggle>" or "/download" to download the data from imdb or kaggle or both of them to "./resources" folder
-    2) "/unzip" after downloading the data, unzip them to get the csv/tsv file
+    3) "/unzip" after downloading the data, unzip them to get the csv/tsv file
-    3) "/loaddata?src=<imdb|kaggle>" or "/loaddata" after unzipping the file, clean them up, load them into postgresql
+    4) "/loaddata?src=<imdb|kaggle>" or "/loaddata" after unzipping the file, clean them up, load them into postgresql

-7. For SQL folder, there are some transformation
+7. For SQL folder, there are some transformation for the datas:
+    1)
+    2)